momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

   = note: `#[warn(dead_code)]` on by default
 ```

-The warning remains even when there is a new file using both of `setup_test()` and `init_db()`.
-The reason is that integration_test.rs and mod.rs are compiled as an independent crate, where `init_db()` is actually not refered to.
+The warning remains even if there is a new file using both `setup_test()` and `init_db()`.
+The reason is that `integration_test.rs` and `mod.rs` are compiled as an independent crate, where `init_db()` is not referred to.

-To remove this warning, every test file must use every functions in mod.rs, which is hard to justify.
-Adding `#[allow(dead_code)]` to all functions in mod.rs is also not optimal.
-Some people complain about this cargo's behavior ([cargo test incorrectly warns for dead code](https://github.com/rust-lang/rust/issues/46379)), but resolving it seems not to be straightforward (as it comes from natural behavior when treating each file under `tests` as single crate).
+To remove this warning, every test file must use every function in `mod.rs,` which is hard to justify.
+Adding `#[allow(dead_code)]` to all functions in `mod.rs` is also not optimal.
+Some people complain about this cargo's behavior ([cargo test incorrectly warns for dead code](https://github.com/rust-lang/rust/issues/46379)), but resolving it seems not to be straightforward (as it comes from natural behavior when treating each file under `tests` as a single crate).

-There is a good way to address this issue.
+However, there is a good way to address this issue.

 ## One Integration Test Crate With Modules

-Having multiple crates in `tests` can be trouble, so let's have only one.
+Managing multiple crates in the `tests` directory can cause the issue.
+Learning how to put tests into one crate with modules enhances organization and eliminates dead code warnings.

+We can make a crate with submodules like below:

 ```
 tests